-Almond milk - Make sure it's unsweetened.
-My favourite brand here in the UK is Plenish.
+Almond milk - Make sure it is unsweetened.
+My favourite brand is Plenish.
 Hemp milk, coconut milk or cashew milk will also work.

 Egg yolks - I used large.

 Powdered sweetener - I used powdered Bocha Sweet (available on Amazon).
 Granulated or powdered allulose or a powdered erythritol blend or monk fruit sweetener will also work well as a sugar substitute.
-If you don't have much of a sweet tooth, 2 tbsp may be sufficient.
-For me, 3 tbsp were the perfect amount of sweetness.
+If you don't have much of a sweet tooth, 2 tablespoon may be sufficient.
+For me, 3 tablespoons were the perfect amount of sweetness.

 Vanilla extract - optional, but adds a nice warm note.
 For a luxe and totally natural version, use vanilla bean powder or scrape the seeds out of 1 vanilla bean.

 Xanthan gum - This is used as a binder.
-You don't need it if you're a whizz at making custard.
-However, if this is your first time, a punch of xanthan gum will guarantee that the banana pudding sets nicely.
+You don't need it if you are a whizz at making custard.
+However, if this is your first time, a pinch of xanthan gum will guarantee that the banana pudding sets nicely.

-Divide the mix between 4 dessert cups and chill in the fridge for about 1 hour.
+Step 7: Divide the mix between 4 dessert cups and chill in the fridge.
 The pudding thickens further as it cools.

 Serve with a sprinkle of nutmeg and optional whipped cream.